And after creating toddlers 1. masterpiece you have probably realised that there is a lot of paper "left over". What to do next?

 Let the young ones rip left overs apart and stick it together again.
 This not only supports the creativity it also helps developing fine motor skills.

 FRAME IT!!!
 Either make frames from recycling materials or ask parents to bring one.
 Parents are always happy to see their children's work displayed in a special way.
-And frames make every art
+And frames make every art work look special!

 In the beginning of the year we use so much paper for name tags and signs.
 Why not create your one just by using left over art paper and write on it with a black or coloured maker?